You are viewing a story from harrypotterfanfiction.com

 The stony look on his face slipped for only a split second before quickly reappearing, making me wonder if I had actually imagined it.

-‘I’m not going to hurt you,’ he said gently, ‘I’m just going to heal this cut.
+‘I’m not going to hurt you,’ he said simply, ‘I’m just going to heal this cut.
 It’s quite nasty.’

-As he spoke, I looked up at him and found myself staring into his eyes, taking a sharp gasp of breath as I did.
+As he spoke, I couldn’t help but look up to his face examining him with curiosity, wondering who the person in front of me really was, because the Draco Malfoy that I had known for seven years had never once been kind or gentle.
+I found myself staring into his eyes, taking a sharp gasp of breath as I did.
 His eyes were beautiful.
 His eyes had always seemed so cold and unfeeling, a steely grey.
 But now up close I realised just how wrong I had been.
 They were a mixture of grey and the deepest blue, looking a bit like the colour of the black lake on a calm day.
 Not quite grey, but not quite blue.
 I was surprised that there were also flecks of green in those eyes.
 How could one pair of eyes contain so many colours?

 I realised that I was staring at him and felt myself flush pink.
 I gave him a quick nod and turned my head around so that the back of my head was facing him.
 I closed my eyes as I felt a warmth spread through the back of my head and the pain subsided.
 I turned around to look at Malfoy to see that he had stood up straight again, towering over me.
 I felt so small sitting curled up on the floor at his feet.